-While science has identified hundreds of different neurotransmitters in our brains, there are five that are most commonly identified with behaviour.
+While science has identified hundreds of different neurotransmitters in our brains, there are a number that are most commonly identified with behaviour.
 Each of these are part of our survival mechanism and will encourage or discourage specific behaviours with the goal of keeping us safe.

 1. Dopamine